laurenyew/Stanford_cs193p_iOS_Application_Development/README.md

 ####  Fall 2016 iOS9 Swift (All Assignments + Bonus)
 **Lectures**
+- [x] 1.
+Course OVerview and Introduction to iOS 9, XCode, and Swift
-- [ ] 1.
-Logistics, iOS 9 Overview -- WIP
+- [x] 2.
+Applying MVC -- WIP

 **Assignments**
 - [ ] 1.
 Calculator (Intro to Swift and MVC) -- WIP